EducationCopyright: © Peter Winandy

 E.ON ERC is highly committed to provide excellence and innovation in education.

 ACS offers a selection of courses developed and constantly updated, to meet the requirements of the most modern programs in energy.
-As the courses originate in the very peculiar ACS environment, where energy and ICT come together, the educational offer, mostly at master level, reflects cutting edge research topics which are still rarely covered by courses in the academic environment, like Modeling and Simulation of Complex Power Systems, Automation of Complex Power Systems, and Measurement Techniques and Distributed Intelligence for Power Systems.
+As the courses originate from the individual ACS environment, where energy and ICT come together, the educational offer, mostly at master level, reflects cutting edge research topics which are still rarely covered by courses in the academic environment, like Modeling and Simulation of Complex Power Systems, Automation of Complex Power Systems, and Measurement Techniques and Distributed Intelligence for Power Systems.
 In addition, classes on modern power system aspects are offered like Power System Dynamics, Modern Control Systems and Low Carbon Energy Conversion Systems.
 Examples in the lectures and practice sessions are taken from real world case studies so on one hand the information the students receive is up to date, and on the other hand the students get a glimpse in the motivations, meaning and methods of scientific research.
 The interdisciplinary nature of the energy field is addressed within individual courses and by participating in intrinsically multi-disciplinary education initiatives, like Electrical Energy from Renewable Sources.
 The teaching style is open to new technologies in order to facilitate the active participation of the students in the learning process and to collect feedback for constantly improving the presentation of the material and the selection of the examples.
 For this purpose, online applications for smart phones and other portable devices are used for Q&A on the fly and surveys during some of the lectures.

-The Institute for Energy Efficient Buildings and Indoor Climate offers courses for undergraduate students in “Mechanical Engineering” as well as for the consecutive graduate programs “Energy Engineering” and “General Mechanical Engineering”.
-These courses can also be accepted as electives in other undergraduate and graduate programs.
-The lectures for the undergraduate programs provide a basis in the field of energy economics and energy networks while the lectures for the graduate programs mainly deal with the components and the conceptual design of heating, ventilation and air-conditioning systems in the building sector.
-In 2013 Prof. Müller received the Internal Faculty Teaching Award of the faculty of mechanical engineering.
-This award is given for a very good evaluation of his lectures by the students.
-Prof. Madlener and his team offer lectures, seminars and degree theses as well as student research projects in Bachelor and Master programs of the AACSB-accredited School of Business and Economics at RWTH Aachen University, as well as in programs of other faculties as subsidiary subjects, for example in mechanical or electrical engineering, mathematics, or applied geography.
+The two chairs at FCN of Prof. Madlener (FCN-ECO) and Prof. Praktiknjo (FCN-ESE) offer lectures, seminars and theses as well as student projects in Bachelor and Master programs.
 The courses are offered partly in German and partly in English.
-Lectures in German are “Energieökonomik” and “Umweltökonomie”, the latter in recent terms with more than 300 registered students.
-Lectures in English are "Economics of Technical Change”, “Economics of Technological Diffusion”, and "Advanced Energy Economics”.
-Additionally, a novel lecture on “Smart Grid Economics and Information Management" is offered in cooperation with PD Dr. Clemens van Dinther from ista in Essen.
-Seminars are offered alternately in "Behavioral and Experimental Economics" and also on selected current topics in energy economics (e.g. prosumers in the energy sector, application of theoretical concepts of finance to the energy sector, or technological diffusion, finance and risk management).
-Moreover, Prof. Madlener gives regularly lectures at several LEONARDO modules on energy and climate change topics.
-In general, the main topics in the courses are the application of economic theory and analysis methods to grasp and better understand the fundamentals and current trends of energy markets, the emergence and diffusion of innovative technologies (in particular in accordance with the ongoing transformation of the energy systems), and the allocation of necessary energy infrastructure and public goods.
-Starting this year, FCN offers, jointly with the Research Area “Energy, Mobility and Environment (EME)" of the RWTH School of Business and Economics, a specialization in "Sustainability and Corporations” within the Master program in Business and Administration with about 20 core and ad-on courses.
-Topics are the challenges for energy supply, mobility, and environmental and climate protection.
-In these courses, economic issues are addressed that range from the development of new energy markets and energy policies, the evaluation, promotion, and dissemination of innovative "green" technologies.
+Lectures in German are "Energy Economics" and "Environmental Economics", the latter in the last semesters with more than 300 students, as well as "Energy System Analysis" and "Introduction to the Energy Sector".
+Lectures in English are "Economics of Technical Change," "Economics of Technological Diffusion," and "Advanced Energy Economics."
+In addition, a new lecture "Smart Grid Economics and Information Management" is offered in cooperation with PD Dr. Clemens van Dinther from ista in Essen.
+Seminars will be offered alternately in "Behavioral and Experimental Economics" and "Competition and Regulation in Energy Markets" on selected current topics.
+In addition, Prof. Madlener and Prof. Praktiknjo regularly give lectures at several LEONARDO modules in energy and climate topics.
+In general, the main topics in the courses are the application of economic theory and analysis methods to grasp and better understand the fundamentals and current developments of energy markets, the emergence and diffusion of innovative technologies (especially in line with the ongoing transformation of energy systems), and the allocation of necessary energy infrastructure and public goods.
+Since this year, FCN offers together with the research area "Energy, Mobility and Environment (EME)" of the RWTH School of Business and Economic, a specialization in "Sustainability and Business" in the Master's program in Business and Administration with about 20 core and ad-on courses.
+Topics include challenges for energy supply, mobility, environmental and climate protection, and sustainability of energy use and mobility behavior.
+These courses address economic issues from the development of new energy markets and energy policies, evaluation, promotion and dissemination of innovative "green" technologies.